Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Predicting rewarding and punishing outcomes separately

-Figure~\ref{fig:TwoStage}A depicts the typical value-function approximation approach used in RL.
+Figure~\ref{fig:TwoStage}A depicts the typical VFA used in RL.
 The input features which express the environmental state are submitted to the approximator and it predicts the total expected future reward value from that state.
 It is updated according to one of a variety of RL paradigms (e.g., Sarsa, Q-learning, TD$(\lambda)$, etc.) and the specifics of the approximator (e.g., gradient descent for a linear approximator).
-In contrast, Figure~\ref{fig:TwoStage}B depicts the deeper, two-staged RL architecture that this work advocates: multiple supervised learning models, which predict aspects of the future state (predicted features) and, in particular, the appearance of primary reinforcements.
-A key difference between the predicted feature and reward value targets is that the former has positive values only (a feature is either present or not) and the latter can have both positive and negative values.
+In contrast, Figure~\ref{fig:TwoStage}B depicts the deeper, two-staged VFA architecture that this work advocates: two supervised learning models, one that predicts future reward and one that predicts future punishment.
+A key difference between these two models' prediction targets and the reward value target of the VFA is that the former has positive values only (a reward or punishment is either expected or not) whereas the latter can have both positive and negative values.
 This rectification is a crucial detail of the proposed approach.